panubo/docker-sensu-aio/README.md

 ### Local client

 This images comes configured with sensu-client but really provides no value and should probably not be used.
 As such if /etc/sensu/conf.d/client.json is missing the local client will not be started.
 Use another client like panubo/monitor to actually start using sensu properly.

+### Versions

+The image tag is related to the sensu version package in the image.
+The version major, minor and patch will match the sensu version exactly however the revision will not necessarily match the sensu package revision.
+The revision is incremented with the docker image instead of the debian package revision.